-Many businesses are reopening after weeks of closing their doors because of the coronavirus COVID-19 pandemic.
+Many businesses are reopening after weeks of closing their doors because of the coronavirus COVID-19 pandemic, but reopening your business after COVID may still be risky.
 In Florida, Phase 1 of Governor DeSantis’ “SAFE.
 SMART.
 STEP-BY-STEP” plan began on May 4, allowing restaurants and stores to open in diminished capacities.
 “Full” Phase I began on May 18 and restaurants are now allowed to serve more customers.
 Gyms have also reopened, as well.

 However, we may be entering Phase 2 very soon, which will allow other businesses to reopen their doors, too.